Perf stats for doing "nothing"

 A normal spread.
 I knew the reason why mawk is

-that it's faster than gawk, but I wouldn't have guessed it's almost
+Priority: required is that it’s faster than gawk, but I wouldn’t have guessed it’s almost twice as fast.

 Here is where the fun starts…

 |python 2.7 -S||11,438K||10,198K|